crumbhole/bitwarden-wrapper/README.md

 Basically because this is security related and reimplementation of anything is riskier than just using an existing tool for the purpose for which I needed it.

+Bitwarden is GPL, and their [swagger.json](https://bitwarden.com/help/api/) is AGPL, which makes it hard to include in other projects.
+An executable boundary to the GPL licensed binary makes this easier to consume.